4GeeksAcademy/Tapin/Documents/BMAD-QUICKSTART.md

 # 🚀 BMad Orchestration - Quick Start

 **Date:** November 3, 2025
-**Status:** Active - Week 1 Starting
+**Status:** Active - Sprint 1 Starting
 **Phase:** Phase 2 - AI Infrastructure

 ---

 ## 📋 What Just Happened?

-The BMad orchestrator (@bmad-orchestrator) has analyzed the Tapin platform, reviewed all documentation, and created a complete 12-week execution plan with clear role assignments for each agent.
+The BMad orchestrator (@bmad-orchestrator) has analyzed the Tapin platform, reviewed all documentation, and created a complete execution plan with clear role assignments for each agent across 3 sprints.

 ---